aharoJ/config/README.md

 - Actively learning for [Kean University](https://www.kean.edu) research and [Google](https://research.google/research-areas/natural-language-processing/) research.

-- I have gained extensive knowledge in machine learning through my personal studies, with a focus on topics such as linear regression, data visualization, and the use of popular libraries such as NumPy, Pandas, scikit-learn and Matplotlib.
+- I have gained extensive knowledge in machine learning through my personal studies, with a focus on topics such as linear regression, and data visualization.

+- Also the used popular libraries such as NumPy, Pandas, scikit-learn and Matplotlib.

 - I've also completed a capstone project that demonstrated my ability to apply these concepts in a practical setting.

-My goal is to continue to deepen my understanding in this field and apply it to real-world problems.
+- My goal is to continue to deepen my understanding in this field and apply it to real-world problems.

 </tr></tr></table>
 <!-- END -->